N-Germek/data-structures-and-algorithms/python/docs/hashtable/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

+*Version 1.0* Initial creation of Hashtable class and initiation of methods.
+Updated README.md and link in root README.md - 14 January 2023

 ## API

 set() - Should take in the arguments of a key and value, return nothing, should include hashing of the key setting the